waldfee/ForeGroundStealBlocker/README.md

 Subscription to the Win management api, which is used for subscribing to process creation events, needs elevated permissions

+### Antivir / Malware Scanners

+Since this tool injects stuff into other processes it might be considered harmful by virus or malware scanners.
+Use at your own risk.

 ### How to

 1) Edit the Config setting "Blacklist" to your liking